What Are the Hospice Eligibility Criteria?

 1. Your doctor certifies that you have a terminal illness, with six months or less to live if the disease runs its normal course.

 A person is considered terminally ill if their life expectancy is six months or less if the disease runs its normal course.
 This is based on your doctor’s clinical judgment.
 If you live longer than six months and still qualify for hospice, your doctor can re-certify you to stay on hospice.
-If your illness goes into remission and you no longer need hospice, you can stop at any time.
+2 If your illness goes into remission or you are no longer terminally ill, you will be discharged from hospice (as required by law).
+If you decide you no longer want hospice or decide you want to pursue curative treatment again, you can make the choice to stop hospice at any time.

 2. You’re ready to stop treatments to cure your illness and elect the hospice benefit, instead focusing on treatments that improve your comfort and quality of life.

 When you elect the Medicare Hospice Benefit, you choose hospice care, or “comfort care,” rather than trying to cure your illness.
-Working with a team of nurses, physicians, aides, social workers and other specialists, hospice care focuses on pain and symptom management.
-The Medicare Hospice Benefit covers medications and medical supplies and equipment related to the hospice diagnosis.
-For example, for a hospice patient with cancer, Medicare could cover medications and therapies related to their cancer diagnosis, but would not cover chemotherapy to try to cure their cancer.
-If you change your mind and decide to pursue curative treatment, you can stop hospice care at any time.
+Working with a team of nurses, physicians, aides, social workers and other specialists, hospice care focuses on pain and symptom management, helping you meet your goals and wishes for end-of-life care.

 3. Your hospice provider is Medicare-approved.